The Sync Teaching Method: A Blended Approach To Self-Directed Learning

 by Terry Heick

 The definition of second screen learning is roughly what it sounds like it might be–learning through a second screen.
-This doesn’t necessarily mean, however, that every student is running waywardly doing their own thing, nor even that every student has to have their own device.
+This doesn’t necessarily mean, however, that students are on their own, nor even that every student has to have their own device.
 Let’s back up for a moment and take a look at the big picture of learning.

 Learning is about students interacting with and creating new ideas.
 For decades, the ‘create’ part has been mostly mute, saved for end-of-the-unit projects or writing prompts.
 And the interaction part was often missing as well.
 Interaction is possible with teachers and textbooks as well as it is with apps and tablets, but not on the same scale, with the same degree of personalization, or the same engaging form-factors.

 The Difference Between 1:1 & Second Screen Learning

 In a 1:1 environment, every student has their own device–which opens things up considerably.
 Second screen learning environments can also see every student having their own device–or even one per group.
 The difference is a matter of syncing.
 In second screen learning classrooms, the teachers and students are ‘sync’d’ content-wise with one another, while still having the tools, learning strategies, freedom, and space to clarify, extend, create, or connect the learning.

 Take the metaphor of the teacher as a conductor, and the students as members of the symphony.
 Roughly, that’s what second screen learning implies–a group of students creating their own music, but still following the teacher as a guide.
 The difference is that here, the teacher is the ‘first screen’–the Sync Point.
 In this role, they choose what, when, and how the students sync with the primary screen, or the teacher themselves.

 A Clarifying Image Of The Sync Teaching Method